-Orientation of New Personnel.
+Orientation of new personnel.
 Changes in personnel are common at most institutions, particularly among part-time instructors.
 New full-time instructors are also hired from time to time.
-Turnover at the department chair, dean, and executive levels occurs nowadays more frequently on most campuses than in the past.
-New faculty and new administrators need a good understanding of why the redesign model is used, how it works, and what benefits it offers.
-New faculty, staff, and administrators should learn about the redesign from more than just an e-mail or a data report.
-They should be invited to visit the classroom or lab and talk with students, with tutors, and with faculty.
+Turnover at the department chair, dean, and executive levels occurs more frequently on most campuses than in the past.
+New faculty and new administrators need a good understanding of why the Emporium Model is used, how it works, and what benefits it offers.
+New faculty, staff, and administrators should learn about the emporium from more than just an e-mail or a data report.
+They should be invited to visit the emporium and talk with students, with tutors, and with faculty.
 They need to see firsthand how the redesign works and how all constituencies are benefiting.

-Financial Plan.
-To ensure long-term sustainability, a financial plan that keeps the necessary technological infrastructure current and functional will be needed.
-Such things as upgrading or replacing computers, hiring lab tutors, and buying new versions of the commercial software require ongoing investment.
-Some administrators mistakenly believe that the creation of labs/computer classrooms is a onetime investment.
-Others may not remember that the original course redesign actually saved resources for the institution while improving student success.
-Unless administrators are reminded annually how cost-effective the redesign is and what its important components are, they will forget.
-Some institutions annually calculate how many instructors would have been needed to teach the same number of students in the traditional format, and they compare those costs with the costs of the redesign.
+Financial plan.
+To ensure long-term sustainability, a financial plan that keeps the lab/computer classroom current and functional will be needed.
+Such things as upgrading or replacing computers, hiring lab tutors, buying new versions of the commercial software, and so on require ongoing investment.
+Some administrators mistakenly believe that creating the labs/computer classrooms is a onetime investment.
+Others may not remember that the Emporium Model actually saved resources for the institution while improving student success.
+Unless administrators are reminded annually how cost-effective the Emporium Model is and what its important components are, they will forget.
+Some institutions annually calculate how many instructors would have been needed to teach the same number of students in the traditional format, and they compare those costs with the costs of the emporium.
 Such data provide evidence to remind administrators why providing needed resources is important.